deepset-ai/haystack/CONTRIBUTING.md

 Created new notes file in releasenotes/notes/bump-transformers-to-4-31-a645334d57eab673.yaml
 ```
 `reno` will create the file appending a unique id to the name of the release note you provided (in this case,
-`bump-transformers-to-4-31`), so you don't need to worry about duplicated entries, but be sure to use meaningful names
+`bump-transformers-to-4-31`).
+You don't need to worry about duplicated entries, but be sure to use meaningful names
 so it's easier to find the file later.
-You can now edit the file to add the release note; you will find multiple
+You can now edit the file to add the release note.
+In the file, you will find multiple
-sections along with an explanation of what they're for - normally you would need only one section, in this case you
+sections along with an explanation of what they're for.
+Normally, you only need to fill one section; in this case, you
 would fill the `enhancements` section to describe the change:
 ```yaml
 enhancements: